 Guest Posting

-A regular feature that I have started is the sharing of guest posts on Tuesday.
+A regular feature that I have started is the sharing of guest posts.
 This is a great way to get new readers for your own blog and to give MarocMama readers some new reading material too.
 Some ideas for guest posting;

 Morocco: